Orange-OpenSource/a11y-guidelines/src/en/articles/autocomplete-attribute.md

 ## How autocomplete improves accessibility

 The `autocomplete` attribute plays a direct role in form accessibility but was not specifically designed for assistive technologies.
-Its primary purpose is to help browsers identify the type of information expected in a field and offer appropriate autocompletion.
+Its primary purpose is to help browsers identify the kind of information expected in a field and offer appropriate autocompletion.

 Some assistive technologies can leverage this information to **identify the purpose of a form field**, regardless of its visible label.

-The `autocomplete` attribute is beneficial for users, some examples include:
+The `autocomplete` attribute benefits different groups of users.
+For example:
 - **Users with cognitive disabilities**: Autocompletion helps these users by reducing the cognitive load required to fill out a form.
 The suggestions provided by the browser can serve as reminders or cues, making it easier to enter information.
 - **Users with motor disabilities**: For people who have difficulty using a keyboard or mouse, autocompletion reduces the number of keystrokes required, making the form faster and less tiring to complete.
 - **Visually impaired or blind users**: Screen reader users may also benefit from browser autofill features.
 Depending on the browser and assistive technology, autofill suggestions may be exposed in a way that helps users complete forms more efficiently.